|Ease of Use:|

 After pairing with the discovered access point, it's now in our paired devices list.

 Each access point has a number of configuration options, such as network, frequency, band steering enablement, channel width, and so on.

-Once the access points have been paired and the network has been configured, we can go ahead and create a network group with two SSIDs.
+Once the access points have been paired and the network has been configured, we can create a network group with two SSIDs.

-The GWN7610 has a default network group, “group0”, that cannot be deleted.
-We used this group to set up our main SSID, and we set the device membership of the group to contain both access points so could pair the network with both devices.
+The GWN7610 has a default network group, “group0,” that cannot be deleted.
+We used this group to set up our main SSID, and we set the device membership of the group to contain both access points so that we could pair the network with both devices.